 - Time Machine backups are handled by a 4TB LaCie/Porsche Design Mobile Drive, connected via USB 3.0.
-It’s fairly quiet is one of the few external drives I’ve found that doesn’t have a horrific design.
+It’s fairly quiet and one of the few external drives that don’t have a horrific design.

-- I connect to the Internet through Spectrum 300/20 Mbps speed using an Technicolor MediaAccess TC8717T modem.
-And I connect wirelessly through both 2.4 GHz and 5 GHz channels!
+- I connect to the Internet through Spectrum 300/20 Mbps speed using a Technicolor MediaAccess TC8717T modem.
+And I connect wirelessly through both 2.4 GHz and 5 GHz channels.

-- Loud electronic and jazz music is blasted through the amazing Cube Speakers in Ebony speaker system.
+- Loud electronic and jazz music is blasted through the amazing Morro One speaker set.

-I am really hard on software.
-This is for a variety of reasons, but I think it is because I build it myself.
+I am really hard on software!
+This is for a variety of reasons, but I think it’s because I build it myself.
 I have always envisioned that directors and actors can sometimes lose focus during a movie as they judge the decisions others made in their productions.
-I feel like I do the same thing with software.
+I believe; I do the same with software.

-I loathe poor and/or non-native user interfaces and cherish simple tools.
-These are the applications I constantly rely on.
+I loathe poor and/or non-native user interfaces, however, I cherish simple tools.
+The following are the applications I constantly rely on.

 The Essential Power User 5